 A. The person-in-charge shall permit a representative of the approving authority to:

-(1) Enter a food service facility at a reasonable time for the purpose of making inspections to determine compliance with this chapter; and
+(1) Enter a food processing plant at a reasonable time for the purpose of making inspections to determine compliance with this chapter; and

 (2) Examine the records of the facility that pertain to information regarding food and supplies purchased, received, or used.

-B. The person-in-charge shall inform the approving authority of, and keep confidential, a food ingredient or a recipe that the person-in-charge considers a trade secret, except as provided in §C of this regulation.
+B. The person-in-charge shall inform the approving authority of a food ingredient or a recipe that the person-in-charge considers a trade secret, except as provided in §C of this regulation.